thoth-station/user-api/README.rst

 Thoth Deployment
 ================

-You can fine Thoth's deployment at `khemenu.thoth-station.ninja
+You can find Thoth's deployment at `khemenu.thoth-station.ninja
 <https://khemenu.thoth-station.ninja/>`__.

 Talking to API